sama64/sama64.github.io/content/posts/hedonic-treadmill.md

 Do you ever feel like it doesn’t matter what you do, it’s never enough?
 That was my life for a long time.\
 Most of my life my actions have been motivated by two things: Recognition and comparing myself to others

-Sounds awful, I know, but that’s my truth.
 Every time I felt recognized, or I felt I was good at something compared to others, I wanted more.
 There were brief moments of satisfaction, but they never lasted very much.
 I have been suffering from anxiety my whole life because of this.

 I thought that the anxiety and the feelings of dread I felt were because I wasn’t enough, but they would all fade away if I had x, y or z.
 It didn’t matter how much people appreciated me, or how good I performed in school.